(originally written in 2018, updated for 2020.)

 I remember when you had initially come on my show (when I was just starting out) and I always appreciated your advice back then.

-[Quite generic -- this could have been written to all of his guests… it’s general flattery.
-But it's not too much.
-What would be better, though, is to get specific about what advice he appreciated, so I feel like he actually remembers what I talked about.]
+[This could have been written to all of their past guests… it would have been better to get specific about what advice they appreciated, to show that they actually remember what I talked about.]

 I can clearly see you’ve invested time and effort into your videos on FB and YT sharing your message with your audience… are you happy with the exposure you're getting?